-As mentioned earlier, Narconon's unique detoxification program removes the lost, foggy feeling experienced by so many after drug or alcohol abuse.
+As mentioned earlier, Narconon’s unique detoxification removes the lost, foggy feeling experienced by so many after drug or alcohol abuse.
 When a person can think clearly, they can begin to focus on a new, drug-free future.

-Anyone who has been around someone who chronically drank or took drugs has noticed that the substance abuser's perception of their environment has been damaged by that substance abuse.
+Anyone who has been around someone who chronically drank or took drugs has noticed that the substance abuser’s perception of their environment has been damaged by that substance abuse.
 It seems like the longer the substance abuse goes on, the worse the perception gets.
 Poor perception is very dangerous when driving or operating other machinery, caring for children, handling finances and many other situations in life.
-The Communication and Perception Course guides each recovering addict through a number of exercises that helps make the current environment look bright and new again.
+The Objectives Course guides each recovering addict through a number of exercises that helps make the current environment look bright and new again.
 It IS possible to leave much of the damage of alcoholism behind.